theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest
 __ https://en.wikipedia.org/wiki/SHA-2

-When a project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated *bins* metadata.
+When a project uploads a new transaction, the project transaction process MUST add all new targets and relevant delegated *bins* metadata.
 (It is shown later in this section why the *bins* role will delegate targets to a number of delegated *bins* roles.)
 Finally, the project transaction process MUST inform the snapshot process about new delegated *bins* metadata.

-Project transaction processes SHOULD be automated.
-Project transaction processes MUST also be applied atomically: either all metadata and targets, or none of them, are added.
+Project transaction processes SHOULD be automated and MUST also be applied
+atomically: either all metadata and targets -- or none of them -- are added.
 The project transaction and snapshot processes SHOULD work concurrently.
 Finally, project transaction processes SHOULD keep in memory the latest *bins* metadata so that they will be correctly updated in new consistent snapshots.

 All project transactions MAY be placed in a single queue and processed serially.
-Alternatively, the queue MAY be processed concurrently in order of appearance provided that the following rules are observed:
+Alternatively, the queue MAY be processed concurrently in order of appearance, provided that the following rules are observed:

 1. No pair of project transaction processes must concurrently work on the same project.